ibm-cloud-docs/databases-for-mysql/howto-managing-connections.md

 ## MySQL Connection Limits
 {: #managing-mysql-connection-limits}

 At provision, {{site.data.keyword.databases-for-mysql}} sets the maximum number of connections to your MySQL database to **200**.
 You can raise this value by [Changing the MySQL Configuration](/docs/databases-for-mysql?topic=databases-for-mysql-changing-configuration).

 Leave some connections available, as a number of them are reserved internally to maintain the state and integrity of your database.

 Limit the number of simultaneous connections for any nonadmin account.
 For example, setting `max_user_connections=3` restricts the user account to a maximum of three simultaneous connections.
 {: .tip}

-After the connection limit is reached, any attempts at starting a new connection result in an error.
+Exceeding the connection limit for your deployment will negatively affect the health of your database and cause it to be unreachable by your applications.
+After the connection limit is reached, any attempts at starting a new connection result in an error.{: .important}

 ```sh
 FATAL: remaining connection slots are reserved for
 non-replication superuser connections
 ```
-Exceeding the connection limit for your deployment can cause your database to be unreachable by your applications.

 You can access information about connections to your deployment with the admin user, `mysql`, and `SHOW GLOBAL STATUS`.
 ```sh